falkben/pre-commit-prepend-jira-issue/README.md

-# pre-commit-prepend-jira-issue
+# pre-commit prepend jira issue

-A [pre-commit](https://pre-commit.com/) hook to prepend a Jira issue to a commit message (extracted from the branch name).
+A [pre-commit](https://pre-commit.com/) hook to prepend a Jira issue to a commit message, extracted from the branch name.

 ## Usage

+todo

 ## License